-ARC accountants process purchases of Federal investments in accordance with Customer Agency instruction.
+ARC or the Funds Management Branch (FMB) accountants process purchases of Federal investments in accordance with Customer Agency instruction.
 Instructions include the type and amount of securities to be purchased or the amount of residual cash to be retained.
-Investment purchases are reviewed by ARC Staff other than the individual processing the investment purchase.
+Investment purchases are reviewed by ARC or FMB Staff other than the individual processing the investment purchase.

-All investment activity in GAS securities is recorded in the general ledger through a daily interface between the InvestOne accounting system, a subsystem of the Government Agency Investment Services System, and Oracle.
+All investment activity in GAS securities is recorded in the general ledger through a daily interface between the InvestOne accounting system, a subsystem of the Debt Information Management System (DIMS) and Oracle.
 Accountants reconcile investment general ledger accounts to the FedInvest application on a monthly basis to ensure all investment activity has been properly recorded.
-Investment account reconciliations are reviewed by ARC Staff other than the individual performing the reconciliation.
+Investment account reconciliations are reviewed by ARC or FMB Staff other than the individual performing the reconciliation.

-• Provide investment guidance and make sure it is current.
+• Provide ARC current investment guidance.

 - 1. For a selection of Customer Agencies, inspected investment instructions and determined they were provided to ARC and defined the investment objectives for the agencies. - 2.
-For a selection of investment purchases, inspected evidence and determined the investment purchases were reviewed by ARC staff other than the individual who processed the investment purchase. - 3.
-Observed the daily interface between InvestOne and Oracle and noted all investment activity in GAS securities are recorded in the general ledger. - 4.
+For a selection of investment purchases, inspected evidence and determined the investment purchases were reviewed and processed timely by ARC staff other than the individual who processed the investment purchase. - 3.
+Observed the daily interface between InvestOne and Oracle and noted all investment activity in GAS securities were recorded in the general ledger. - 4.
 For a selection of months, for a selection Customer Agencies, inspected evidence of the reconciliation of investment general ledger accounts to the FedInvest application and determined all investment activity had been properly recorded, the reconciliation was reviewed by ARC staff other than the individual who performed the reconciliation, and accountants reconcile investment general ledger accounts to the FedInvest application in a timely manner.